cph-Pack/SQOLA2/README.md

 ## Reflection on Testing and Code Quality
+- The importance of mocking in unit testing for isolating external dependencies.

+By mocking, we can created controlled simulated versions of the code to test the behaviour of the code and not nescessarily the dependencies within the system.
+We also don't have to rely on other dependencies running, as we can run the tests in an instant, which eliminates a delay that could occur with e.g. a database.
+By using mock data, we ensure that our tests are isoslated, fast and reliable while also testing the behaviour of the code, not the functionality of its dependencies

 -   The value of performing both code reviews and software reviews in ensuring quality.